Manuel Payno: Writer

 Payno was active in a wide range of different activities, being also a prominent writer and novelist.
 A lover of reading, he combined his political activities with those of a journalist and writer.
-His journalistic work includes historical, political and financial articles.
-He collaborated for the newspapers El Ateneo Mexicano, The Ten and Nine Century, The New Year, The Bulletin of the Society of Geography and Statistics, The Federalist and Don Simplicio, among others.
+His journalistic work includes historical, political and financial articles, collaborating numerous newspapers.
 He was a corresponding member of the Royal Spanish Academy.

-He wrote novels such as El fistol del diablo (The Devil's Tiepin) (1845–1846), in which he puts fun before moral principles.
+He wrote novels such as El fistol del diablo ("The Devil's Tiepin") (1845–1846), in which he puts fun before moral principles.

-El hombre de la situación (The Man of the Situation) (1861), a novel of customs that covers the last years of Viceroyalty of New Spain and the first ones of independent Mexico.
+El hombre de la situación ("The Man of the Situation") (1861), a novel of customs that covers the last years of Viceroyalty of New Spain and the first ones of independent Mexico.
 In this work the story stands out two main characters which are father and son, one peninsular Spanish (Old World Spanish) and the other Criollo (New World Spanish).
 A costumbrista novel in which daily life details of society are depicted, comic passages abound in which a very Mexican grace and picaresque stands out.

-The novel Los bandidos de Río Frio (The Bandits of Río Frío) (1889–1891), undoubtedly his masterpiece and most notable work, was written under the pseudonym of "A Mexican creator (ingenio)", during his second stay in Europe.
+The novel Los bandidos de Río Frio ("The Bandits of Río Frío") (1889–1891), undoubtedly his masterpiece and most notable work, was written under the pseudonym of "A Mexican creator (ingenio)", during his second stay in Europe.
 Los bandidos de Río Frío is a recreation of Mexico from the first half of the 19th century.
 The plot is rich in incidents recorded in real life.
 Payno considered his work as "naturalistic novel, humorous of customs and crimes and horrors."
 Payno makes a long description of the environment and setting, including the background of the characters, the events revolve around all social strata of the time, an appropriate pretext to depict potentates, professionals, military, artisans, merchants, Indians, clerics and thieves.
 The novel also depicts Mexico's cultural and ethnic diversity and the contrasts of lifestyles among social classes and life in the cities and the countryside.